Umbria

 Assisi

 Assisi is enchanting and also one of the founder’s favorite places in Italy.
 If you have not been here, be prepared to be mesmerized.
-Assisi is home to St. Francis and St. Claire, two significant figures of the Roman Catholic Church form the 12th century.
-Pilgrims travel to this hilltop town to visit the town where St. Francis and St. Claire lived, preached and are buried.
+Assisi is home to St. Francis and St. Claire, two significant figures of the Roman Catholic Church from the 12th century.
+Pilgrims travel to this hilltop town to visit the town where St. Francis and St. Claire lived, preached and are both buried.
 Their lives forever changed Italy.
 Visitors clamor to their basilicas to see the artwork left behind by Cimabue, Giotto, and others.
 The basilica in the valley below is also an important visit to see since it houses the first church built by St. Francis in his quest to follow his spiritual path.
 Some of the most beautiful places to visit in Umbria are places where St. Francis preached and where the Franciscan order built churches, like Spello, Gubbio and Spoleto.

 Assisi’s rich history is best learned and shared by licensed guides in Umbria.
 We suggest Anne Robichaud.
 Anne is the first American to pass the arduous exam in Umbria one must pass to become a licensed guide.
 Italy takes the job of a guide very seriously as a way to protect its cultural heritage.
 Anne has lived outside the city walls in Assisi for over 40 years where she has raised three children with her husband, Pino, and together they renovated an old pig farm as their home.
 Check the Guide tab for her contact information.